Borda count: Ballot

 The Borda count is a ranked voting system: the voter ranks the list of candidates in order of preference.
 So, for example, the voter gives a 1 to their most preferred candidate, a 2 to their second most preferred, and so on.
 In this respect, it is similar to other ranked voting systems such as instant-runoff voting, the single transferable vote or Condorcet methods.
 The integer-valued ranks for evaluating the candidates were justified by Laplace, who used a probabilistic model based on the law of large numbers.

 The Borda count is classified as a positional voting system, that is, all preferences are counted but at different values.
 The other commonly used positional system is plurality voting, which only assigns one point to the top candidate.

-Each candidate is assigned a number of points from each ballot equal to the number of candidates to whom he or she is preferred, so that with n candidates, each one receives n – 1 points for a first preference, n – 2 for a second, and so on.
+Each candidate is assigned a number of points from each ballot equal to the number of candidates to whom he or she is preferred.

+In Borda's original 1784 paper, he assigned 1 point to the lowest-ranked candidate, 2 to the second-lowest, and so on, so that with n candidates, the highest-ranked candidate on a ballot received n points.
+He noted that if every voter ranks all candidates, it does not matter how many points are assigned to the lowest-ranked candidate.

+In modern usage, the lowest-ranked typically receives 0 points, the second-lowest 1 point, and so on, so that with n candidates, each one receives n – 1 points for a first preference.
 The winner is the candidate with the largest total number of points.
 For example, in a four-candidate election, the number of points assigned for the preferences expressed by a voter on a single ballot paper might be: